Salinamalek/PERN-Portfolio-Project-Backend/README.md

 - Visit http://localhost:3005/bucketlist/ and make sure you see some bucketlist data in the form of an array of objects.
 - `npm run test` - to run the back-end tests.

+### Screenshots

+Here is an example seed data generated from ChatGPT I used in my project.
+![ChatGPT Seed Data] (/assets/chatGPT-seed-data.png)

 ## Resources

 Use the resources below to deploy your application.